boldport/pcbmode/docs/source/hello-solder.rst

 Setup
 =====

-Get the boards repository from `here <https://github.com/boldport/boards>`_ and follow the instructions :doc:`setup` to 'compile' the board.
+Get the 'hello-solder' repository from `here <https://github.com/boldport/hello-solder>`_ and follow the instructions :doc:`setup` to 'compile' the board.
 This command should do it

     ``pcbmode -b hello-solder -m``